 Most women have changes in their skin, hair, and nails during pregnancy.
-All of these are normal, and most of them go away after pregnancy.
+Most of these are normal and go away after pregnancy.

 Most pregnant women get stretch marks on their belly.
 Some also get stretch marks on their breasts, hips, and buttocks.
 Stretch marks on the belly and lower body appear as the baby grows.
 On the breasts, they appear as the breasts enlarge to prepare for breastfeeding.